- Missouri LTAP

 explains work zone operations and outlines the roles and responsibilities of workers and law enforcement personnel.
 It covers guidelines and concepts developed from the MUTCD and meetings of the work zone law enforcement training steering group.
 These guidelines are intended to help law enforcement and transportation agencies provide more efficient traffic control, prevent crashes and save lives.
 Attendees will learn to recognize the roles of law enforcement officers and others in work zones, know the responsibilities and expectations of law enforcement officers in work zones, understand the communication channels and importance of all involved, and finally understand the basic terminology of work zones.

 Attend a public works or traffic conference

 Register and attend various educational sessions provided at a state or national conference that is transportation or public works related.
-Credit for only one elective course can be earned by attending a conference or non-LTAP class while completing the MO-LTAP Scholars Program.
+Credit for only one elective course can be earned by attending a conference or non-MO-LTAP class while completing the MO-LTAP Scholars Program.
 The conference must be approved by the MO-LTAP Scholars partnership committee to earn credit.
-Examples include the Missouri Association of County Transportation Officials (MACTO) conference, Missouri Municipal League (MML) conference, Missouri Association of Counties conference, Missouri Chapter American Public Works Association fall or spring conference, International APWA Congress, or National Association of County Engineers (NACE) annual conference
+Examples include the Missouri Association of County Transportation Officials (MACTO) conference, Missouri Municipal League (MML) conference, Missouri Association of Counties conference, Missouri Chapter American Public Works Association fall or spring conference, International APWA Congress, or National Association of County Engineers (NACE) annual conference.